 A switch before the AMIB does not issue more than two write address transfers without seeing the associated write data.
 This reduces the logic requirements in the switch and improves system QoS.
-It does not have an effect on throughput for the write channel.
+It does not affect the throughput for the write channel.